brodokk/jellyfin2txt/README.md

 The API have 4 endpoints:

 Each endpoint response is sended without a new line at the end.
 Each entry is separated by `;`.
-But beware the first entry is not a proper entry.
-Its the pagging system information who is not implemented yet in the folowing
+But beware the first entry is not a proper entry for the endpoints `movies` and `series`.
+Its the pagging system information in the folowing format: `start_index,total_record_count`.
-format: `start_index,total_record_count`.

 * `/movies/` Return the list of movies where an item is in the format `name,img_url,dl_url,stream_url,trailer_url,external_url`.
 This endpoint also support two url parameters:
 	* `StartIndex` that you can use for start from a special index.
 Default to 0.